safesoftware/fmeflow-cli/docs/fmeflow_deploymentparameters_update.md

 ```

-	Examples:
   # Update a deployment parameter with the name "myParam" and the value "myValue"
   fmeflow deploymentparameters update --name myParam --value myValue

 ```